Troy O'Leary: Professional career

 One of the greatest performances of O'Leary's career and in Boston Red Sox postseason history took place on October 11, 1999 in the decisive game 5 of the 1999 American League Division Series versus the Cleveland Indians.
-Boston entered the top half of the third inning trailing 5-2.
-With runners on second and third and first base open, Indians manager Mike Hargrove chose to intentionally walk Nomar Garciaparra, who had homered in the first inning, to load the bases for O'Leary.
-O'Leary responded by sending a Charles Nagy breaking ball 417 feet over the right field fence for the first grand slam in Red Sox post-season history, giving Boston a 7-5 lead.
+With one out in the top of the third inning and the Indians holding a 2 run lead, Boston had baserunners on second and third base, leaving first base open.
+Indians manager Mike Hargrove chose to intentionally walk Nomar Garciaparra, who had already homered in the first inning, to load the bases for O'Leary.
+O'Leary responded by sending the first pitch he saw, a Charles Nagy breaking ball, 417 feet over the right field fence for the first grand slam in Red Sox post-season history, giving Boston a 7-5 lead.
 When the seventh inning began, the game was tied 8-8.
-Again, Hargrove chose to intentionally walk Garciaparra to get to O'Leary, this time with Paul Shuey on the mound.
-O'Leary responded by again jumping on the first pitch he saw, crushing a line drive over the right field fence for a 3 run home-run.
-O'Leary's 7 RBI, along with 6 no-hit relief innings from Pedro Martinez, helped seal the victory and advanced the Red Sox to the 1999 American League Championship Series against the New York Yankees.
+With John Valentin standing on second and first base open, Hargrove again chose to intentionally walk Garciaparra to get to O'Leary, this time with Paul Shuey on the mound.
+O'Leary responded by once again jumping on the first pitch he saw, crushing a line drive over the right field fence for a 3 run home-run.
+O'Leary's 7 RBI, along with 6 no-hit relief innings from Pedro Martinez, helped to seal the victory and advanced the Red Sox to the 1999 American League Championship Series against the New York Yankees.

+O'Leary would spend two more seasons with the Boston Red Sox until the signing of slugger left fielder Manny Ramirez reduced O'Leary's role.
+O'Leary collected at least 70 RBI from 1996-2000 and reached double digit home run totals in each of his 7 seasons with the Red Sox.
+Over his 7 seasons as a member of the Boston Red Sox, O’Leary played in a total of 962 games, collected 954 hits, 117 home runs, and batted .276.

+O’Leary went on to play 97 games for the Montreal Expos in 2002, batting .286 in 314 plate appearances.

+O'Leary signed with the Chicago Cubs in 2003, batting .218 in 194 plate appearances.

-O'Leary would spend 2 more seasons with the Boston Red Sox until the signing of slugger Manny Ramirez made O'Leary expendable.
-Troy went on to play 97 games for the Montreal Expos in 2002 and 93 games for the Chicago Cubs in 2003.
-In what turned out to be the final at-bat of his major league career during game 7 of the 2003 National League Championship Series, O'Leary hit a pinch hit home run in the bottom of the 7th inning off of Josh Beckett.
+During Game 7 of the 2003 National League Championship Series at Wrigley Field, in what turned out to be the final at-bat of his Major League Baseball career, O'Leary hit a pinch hit home run in the bottom of the 7th inning off of Josh Beckett.